ajarara/python-junk/README.md

 Source: http://stackoverflow.com/a/19117067

-python3's map returns a map object, which is pretty much an iterable.
+python3's map returns a map object, which is an iterable.
 Contrast this with python2.7's map, which returns a list immediately (that is, ```list(results) == results```)